-The revenue of the Group's Mainland China business for the current year was approximately HK\$210 million, representing an increase of 12.9% as compared to approximately HK\$186 million for the previous year.
+The revenue of the Group's Mainland China business for the current year was approximately HK\$116.8 million, representing a decrease of 44.3% as compared to approximately HK\$209.7 million for the previous year.
+The significant decrease was mainly due to the resurgence of COVID-19 pandemic in Mainland China since March 2022 which placed cities into lockdown.
+Scenic area was also temporarily closed for several times during the current year.